Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Preliminary and main result

 \end{definition}

 The concept of stopping point is a generalization of stoping time in the context of multi-parameter processes.
-Similarly, we can define random time change which is a family of stopping points.
+Similarly, we define multi-parameter random time change as a family of stopping points that satisfies certain conditions.